 BREAKFAST | Breakfast is usually served between 08.00 am and 09.30 am, although this depends on the daily schedule.
 Aside from a buffet, various dishes are available à la carte (eggs, breadbasket, …).

-DINNER | Many of the dinners are served on the train, and frankly these were some of my favorite meals.
-The extraordinarily talented chef managed to transform the regional specialities into beautifully crafted dishes.
-Be weary of the selection of freshly baked breads, they are so good it is tempting to fill up on bread before your 4 course meal has even started.
+DINNER | Many of the dinners are served on the train, and frankly, these were some of my favorite meals.
+The extraordinarily talented chef managed to transform the regional specialties into beautifully crafted dishes.
+Be wary of the selection of freshly baked breads, they are so good it is tempting to fill up on bread before your 4-course meal has even started.
 Trust me on this one!
 I speak from experience.

 DRINKS | Dinner is paired with a great selection of local wines and digestifs, ensuring the experience is to be enjoyed leisurely and at length.
 All drinks served during the meal are complimentary.
 Drinks served outside of mealtime are not included.